silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/passkeys/log-in-to-an-account-with-a-passkey-using-the-cerby-mobile-app.md

 ---
-description: This article describes how to log in to an account with a passkey on your web browser or mobile device using the Cerby mobile app.
+description: "This article describes how to log in to an account with a passkey on your web browser or mobile device using the Cerby mobile app."
 intercom_id: 10875427
 ---